 MySalesCoach is built on a premise the rest of the category hasn't fully committed to: the thing most likely to change how a rep sells is a real relationship with a skilled coach who knows them.

-Every rep is matched with a dedicated personal coach — not a platform, not a queue, a specific person who works with them in regular 1:1 sessions and builds context on their deals over time.
+Every rep is matched with a dedicated personal coach - a specific person who builds context on their skills, their mindset, and their development over time.
 That relationship is the core of the product.
-Everything else is built around making it work at scale

 What the coaching model looks like in practice